cca/libraries_wagtail/docs/development.md

 - if we generate child pages, we must make sure the migration lists the migration generating the parent page as a dependency (see how create_categories depends upon create_homepage)
 - we can disallow certain page types from being created manually at all if we a) generate them during migrations & b) ensure no other model lists them in its `subpage_types`
 - `slug`s must be unique & therefore make a good hook when writing the `remove_xxx` method which undoes the effects of the migration

+## Python versions

+We have python 3.5.2 on our server right now, which means we cannot update to Django 3.0 (requires more recent version).
+Unfortunately, I've been unable to install 3.5.2 on my mac development laptop, I believe due to [pyenv/pyenv#1325](https://github.com/pyenv/pyenv/issues/1325) (a problem with using an older version of openssl via homebrew).
+I tried uninstalling openssl@1.1.1 and using direct references to the 1.0.1 version in the build flags, nothing worked.
+So I am testing on 3.5.3 even though we are a minor version behind on the server.
+Hopefully, when we move to GCP, this problem will cease to exist.
+Either way, moving to containers is going to make managing dependency nightmares like this easier.